 He wants the Board to provide notice regarding a rebate expansion discussion for addition to the April agenda.
 Mr. Travis wants to understand how much is spent on rebate programs, in particular sod replacement rebates.
-Mr. Travis also suggested and April discussion item regarding the creation mandatory watering schedules, with a particular emphasis on multi-family commercial properties.
+Mr. Travis also suggested an April discussion item regarding the creation of mandatory watering schedules, with a particular emphasis on multi-family commercial properties.

-Mr. Travis also mentioned issues stemming from the previous week's study session relating to duty pager.
+Mr. Travis also mentioned issues stemming from the previous week's study session relating to the duty operator paging system.
 He updated the Board that they are in the process of transitioning to an IP phone system.
 He explained how these changes will enable them to respond to after-hour requests and emergencies.
 It will also enable the staff